Maria Paneta

 Modular Bones™ is dealing with life in non-habitable places in two parts: A living strategy towards the post-anthropocene and the Kun, a prosthetic designed to preserve human intelligence.

 Modular Bones™, living strategy is an intelligent self-developing system that emerges as a number of practices and symbiotic methods.
-AI and self-developing systems that support living, could potentially define an overlapping living system calling for self-sufficiency.
-This could expand in a broader sense as a mode of unified living between species1

-Scientific curation: Ioannis Papadoniou
+Scientific curation—Ioannis Papadoniou